Where magic happens…

 Sacatar does not provide a printer.
 We suggest that writers bring a portable printer for their personal use.

-DANCE / THEATER: At the far end of the coconut grove is a studio for dance and theater.
+At the far end of the coconut grove is a studio for dance, theater and performance.
 It has a sprung wooden floor (5.0m x 12.0m), with an adjacent dressing room (3.0m x 3.5m), sometimes utilized as the Fellow’s bedroom.
 Large sliding doors open to the beach on one side and to the property on the other, which permits the studio to transform into an impromptu theater with a dramatic ocean backdrop.
 A wall of mirrors can be curtained off (which stops the peacocks from attacking their own images.)
 Sacatar can provide speakers and percussion instruments, but artists should bring their own equipment for recorded music.

 This studio can also serve as a visual arts studio, since its walls provide a suitable surface to pin up canvas and paper.
 There is also a bathroom, exterior sink and wash-up area outside, just behind the studio.

 LIBRARY: We have a broad collection of books, CDs and DVDs, with extensive material about Bahia, Brazil and the local culture, in English, Portuguese, and other languages.
 We ask that artists bring a book, CD or DVD of general interest – their own work or the work of others – to expand the collection.

 WOODWORKING SHOP: Artists are free to use the woodworking shop, which is also used by the maintenance staff.
 The woodshop has a circular saw, a planer and common hand tools.
 Former Fellows have left supplies in an adjacent room for artists’ materials, where current Fellows are free to forage.